 How do I register at the other college?

 While Cortland grants permission to transfer the credit, it is your responsibility to research the registration process and polices at the other institution and to register yourself.
-You can typically find this information on the college’s Registrar’s website or by calling their Registrar’s Office.
+You can typically find this information on the other college’s Registrar’s website or by calling their Registrar’s Office.

 The course I want to take is not on the transfer equivalency charts.
 Will it transfer?

 The equivalency charts are a great tool, but they do not list every possible course from every college.
 If you are interested in a course that is not listed on the charts, it can still transfer.
 Simply print out the course description and attach to the permission to transfer credit form.
-Courses will then be reviewed by department chairs for equivalency.
+Courses will then be reviewed for equivalency.

 The course is on the equivalency chart.
 Why would I be denied?